 An external pressure module may be connected and removed at any time.
-If a removed module was part of an active measurement, MC5 automatically changes the measurement to a suitable internal pressure module.
-MC5 also emits a "beep" to inform you of the fact that the external pressure module used for pressure measurement was disconnected.
+If a removed module was part of an active measurement, MC5P automatically changes the measurement to a suitable internal pressure module.
+MC5P also emits a "beep" to inform you of the fact that the external pressure module used for pressure measurement was disconnected.

-Configuring a Supply Voltage or Current to the Pressure Sensor
+Configuring a Supply Voltage or Current When Testing a Pressure Sensor when the selected Quantity is Pressure.

-To configure the pressure sensor supply setting, Open the appropriate window setup menu (select D/Menu, A/Window 1 Setup or B/Window 2 Setup).
-Continue to the third submenu by pressing the numerical key (a) twice.
-The adjacent picture displays all the submenus available when the selected Quantity is Pressure.
+If you are testing a pressure sensor and need a supply Voltage or Current for it, open the appropriate window setup menu (select D/Menu, A/Window 1 Setup or B/Window 2 Setup).
+Continue to the third submenu by pressing the numerical key (3) twice.
+The adjacent picture displays all the submenus available